Using advanced audio features

 Playback pitch control

-- If you are practicing with a recording and want to change its pitch, to play in a different key or adjust for an out-of-tune recording, you can also do this in Set List Maker in iOS 8 and above and Android 6 and above.
+- If you are practicing with a recording and want to change its pitch, to play in a different key or adjust for an out-of-tune recording, you can also do this in Set List Maker in iOS and Android 6 and above.
 To access this function, navigate to the Recordings list and tap the name of the recording to show its edit page.

 - On the recording edit page, you can change the Pitch Shift (coarse) or Pitch Shift (fine) settings.
 The coarse setting changes the pitch in half-step increments and is used to change the key of the recording.
 The fine setting changes the pitch in one-cent increments (1/100 of a half step) and is used to adjust for an out-of-tune recording.